Welsh Liberal Democrats: 1945–1983

 In 1945, the party had seven MPs in Wales, mainly in the Welsh-speaking north, mid and west Wales seats.
-Two of these MPs Gwilym Lloyd George (Pembrokeshire) and Megan Lloyd George (Anglesey)) defected to the Conservative and Labour parties, respectively.
+Two of these MPs Gwilym Lloyd George (Pembrokeshire) and Megan Lloyd George (Anglesey) defected to the Conservative and Labour parties, respectively.
 Clement Davies, who held Montgomeryshire, became the post-war British Liberal leader.
 Davies died in 1962 and was succeeded by Emlyn Hooson, who then set about rebuilding the Welsh Liberal Party.
 When the last of the post-war Welsh Liberal MPs, Roderic Bowen (Cardiganshire), lost his seat in the 1966 general election Hooson, Lord Ogmore, Martin Thomas (Lord Thomas of Gresford), Roger Roberts (Lord Roberts of Llandudno) and Mary Murphy established the Welsh Liberal Party as a separate state party within the Liberal Party's federal structure.
 After its establishment in September 1966 the Liberal Party in Wales had limited success and never really enjoyed a great Liberal revival like that which had occurred under Jo Grimond in Scotland.
 Geraint Howells' election in Cardiganshire in February 1974 re-established the Liberal presence in that seat.
-In 1979, however, the Welsh Liberals suffered from the Lib-Lab pact, and support for the failed devolution referendum resulted in a poor election for the Liberals: over half of their 28 candidates lost their deposit.
+In 1979, however, the Welsh Liberals suffered from the Lib–Lab pact, and support for the failed devolution referendum resulted in a poor election for the Liberals: over half of their 28 candidates lost their deposit.
 More importantly Emlyn Hooson lost his Montgomeryshire seat, leaving the Welsh party once more with a single seat (Howells' in Cardiganshire).
 Hooson was ennobled later that year and joined Howells once more at Westminster.

 1983–1997

 The arrival of the Social Democratic Party (SDP) in Wales and the formation of the SDP–Liberal Alliance gave the party an electoral boost, increased its representation on councils and helped retake the Montgomeryshire seat in 1983 (Alex Carlile) and win the Brecon and Radnor seat in a famous by-election in 1985 (Richard Livsey).
 In 1988, the SDP and most of the Liberals merged in Wales and after various names the three Welsh MPs insisted on the name being Welsh Liberal Democrats, which set a precedent for the rest of the Liberal Party.
-In the 1992 United Kingdom general election, Howells lost his seat and went to the Lords, Livsey lost Brecon and Radnor, which he would retake five years later.
+In the 1992 general election, Howells lost his seat and went to the Lords, Livsey lost Brecon and Radnor, which he would retake five years later.
 This left Alex Carlile as the sole Liberal Democrat MP.
 In 1996 Carlile announced his resignation and he was in turn replaced by Lembit Öpik.
 When Carlile stood down it ended the direct link with the professional Liberal barrister MPs that had been existent in the Welsh Liberal party for its whole history.
 Carlile became Lord Carlile of Berriew in 1999.
 Followed in 2001 by Richard Livsey (of Talgarth) and Roger Roberts (of Llandudno) in 2004.